ntrambitas12/ESP32-MCP2515-Driver/README.md

 MCP2515::ERROR readMessage(struct can_frame *frame);
 ```

-In conditions that masks and filters have been set.
+In conditions where masks and filters have been set.
 This function can only get frames that meet the requirements of masks and filters.

-You can choise one of two method to receive: interrupt-based and polling
+You can choose one of two methods to receive: interrupt-based and polling

 Example of poll read